Artboard 16Google Sheets iconSwift icon

 glyphhanger --subset=roboto.woff2 --format=woff2 --US_ASCII --whitelist=…“”

-But then, I didn't want to manage this character set manually.
-And guess what?
-Glyphhanger also lets you specify a page, evaluates all the used characters, and then subsets a perfect font that doesn't waste any bytes on the wire.
+So far so good!
+But what if you really don't want to waste any bytes and only deliver the needed font characters?
+Glyphhanger also lets you specify a page, and then evaluates all the used characters to subset a perfect font that doesn't waste any bytes on the wire.

 glyphhanger https://stefanjudis.com --string